sepehrSG/understanding_semantics/README.md

 Requirements:
 - Python 3.8 or later
-- openai python package (make sure to have OpenAI API key configured as an environemnt variable)
+- openai python package (make sure to have OpenAI API key configured as an environment variable)
 - tkinter python package

 Run gui.py and play around!